 A / The Swedes generally speak English very well, though fluency varies.
 At least one person in your DIS Homestay will speak English, but you will most likely be able to communicate with everyone in English, with the exception of small children.
 Games and mimics are great supplements to words!
 And no matter how good your hosts are at speaking English, there are always language misunderstandings.
 Treat them with a sense of humor and take time to talk through situations in which misunderstandings occur.

 Q / If I choose a Homestay, will I feel isolated?

 A / Even before Arrival, you will have a chance to connect with other DIS Homestay students who live in neighborhoods close to your Homestay, through the DIS Navigate app.
-Students in the same Homestay Network have commuted to and from DIS together, or have built friendships with each other and each other’s hosts.
+Students in the same network have explored their neighborhoods, commuted to and from DIS together, and built friendships with each other and each other’s hosts.
 Additionally, DIS holds various social events and activities throughout the first weeks of the semester, such as New in Town meetups, so that students across DIS Stockholm can get to know each other.

 Q / Can I live with another DIS student in a Homestay?